XLuma/AvatarPresetManager/README.md

-### AvatarPresetManager
+### FitCheck - An avatar preset manager
-This piece of software allows you to create snapshots of your avatar state, and restore it at any moment.
+FitCheck allows you to create snapshots of your avatar state, and restore it at any moment.
 It uses VRChat OSC to function.

 ## Features
 - Save an avatar state at any point